ukparliament/ontologies/procedure/meta/queries/procedural-steps/work-packaged-things/index.md

 ## Work packaged things by department

-Statutory instruments and PNSIs can be broken down by their laying department while treaties can be broken down by lead department.
-There is a fundamental difference between laying department and lead department, treaties also get laid but primarily by the Foreign, Commowealth and Development Office (previously FCO).
-Sometimes users might be interested to know all things laid/led by one department.
+Statutory instruments and proposed negative statutory instruments are laid by the department that leads on the instrument.
+Treaties are rarely, if ever, laid by the department that leads on the instrument; they are primarily laid by the Foreign, Commowealth and Development Office (previously FCO).
+The query below returns SIs and PNSIs laid by a particular department, and treaties led by that department.

-* <a href="https://api.parliament.uk/s/6e92a812">Department for Transport treaties</a>
+* <a href="https://api.parliament.uk/s/6e92a812">Department for Transport instruments</a>

-The above query can then be amended to suit whichever department is of interest by editing 13 and 16:
+The query can be amended to suit whichever department is of interest by editing 13 and 16:

 	FILTER (?layingBodyName IN ("Department for Transport"))
     FILTER regex (?LeadOrg, "Department for Transport")

-Users can also search by multiple departments.
+You can also search by multiple departments.

 ## Committee consideration